sunnybala/sunnybala.github.io/_posts/2018-12-04-lego-wireless-charger.md

 comments: true
 ---

-Wireless iPhone Qi chargers tend to look pretty boring -- usually just a circular pad to throw your phone on.
-I wanted to see if I could make a cooler looking one, and Legos are the ultimate cool!
+Wireless iPhone Qi chargers tend to look pretty boring; they are usually just a circular pad to throw your phone on.
+I wanted to see if I could make a cooler looking one using Legos!

 #### Finished Project